 If the customer Then

-Qualifies for Freedom to Work (FTW) - ALTCS The requirements in this chapter do not apply in the customer's eligibility determination.
+ALTCS The requirements in this chapter do not apply in the customer's eligibility determination.

-Receives: • SSI Cash; The only resources reviewed and considered in the eligibility determination are trusts.
+Receiv The only resources reviewed and considered in the eligibility determination

+• SSI Cash; are trusts.

-Title IV-E Foster Care; or
+• Title IV-E Foster Care; or

-Title IV-E Adoption Subsidy
+• Title IV-E Adoption Subsidy